 Wondering how to respond to a compliment?
 First, know that getting a compliment is good for you.
 Science has proven that people perform tasks better, have improved memory, and feel happy after being complimented.

-What many of us don’t know is how to accept a compliment gracefully.
+What many of us don’t know is how to respond to a compliment gracefully.

 If you’re getting such a nice boost, why is it so hard?

 A couple of frustrating reasons have come to light in psychological circles.

 - Your view of yourself doesn’t line up with the compliment.
 Put another way, you could lack the confidence to accept the compliment comfortably.

 - You totally agree with the compliment, but don’t want put the other person off by seeming TOO confident.

 Every human being on earth has likely felt both of these ways, depending on the subject matter of the compliment.
 At any given moment I feel good about some aspects of myself and shaky about others.
 But either way, the compliment can cause me to feel uncomfortable!